Nita Clarke, Director

 A very experienced researcher, writer and editor with a proven track record in employment relations issues, Sue has led many large scale research projects and written for leading publications.

-Andrea Ryland, associate
+Andrea Ryland, senior associate

 A senior member of the IPA team and an HR professional with over 20 years experience across all sectors, Andrea designs and facilitated a range of IPA training workshops on all aspects of employment relations, consultation and partnership.